AkashMasterBranch/StartingOffWithGit-Github/README.md

 > git config --global user.name "Akash Patel"
 > git config --global user.email "email@email.com"

-Make sure to use Github or Gitlab email address.
+Make sure to use Github associated email address.
 Change email if necessary for different projects.

 Next, create a folder on your PC to store project files.
 Navigate to this directory in Git by using

 > cd c:/users/andthenwhereveritslocated

-Use "dir" to see the files in the directory if you need to.
-Alternatively, use ls -la to see the file names of all files along with their permissions and including hidden files starting with a period.

 Next, use "git init" to manage projects in the folder of the directory you are in.
 Git will now store information about the project here.